-We’ll give you all the details about the Instead menstrual cup to know if it’s right for you and your body type.
+We’ll give you all the details about the Instead disposable menstrual cup to know if it’s right for you and your body type.

 This “Cup” is a bit unusual in the world of menstrual cups because unlike products like The Moon Cup, or the Diva Cup, it’s totally disposable.
 It’s not even really a “cup” shape like other menstrual cups, but is more like a pouch that holds menstrual fluid.

-Many couples report having penetrative sex without mess and any sort of discomfort while wearing the Instead Cup.
+Many couples report having penetrative sex without the mess and any sort of discomfort while wearing the Instead Cup.
 Amazing!

-You can buy Instead SoftCups on Amazon:
+You can buy Softcups on Amazon

 Instead Disposable Menstrual Cup Insertion

 Instead of putting this disposable period cup into your vaginal canal and then “popping” into place like with a normal period cup, you actually have to insert this one right up under your cervix.
 This can be especially difficult if you have a long vaginal canal, or are unsure about how to find yours.

 The Instead Cup manufacturer suggests that you can wear this product for about double the time that you would a tampon.
 This is similar to a regular menstrual cup that can hold around 30 ml of fluid, as compared to a jumbo tampon that holds around 15 ml.

-How to Remove the Soft Cup
+How to Remove the Instead Menstrual Cup

-In our experience, the SoftCup isn’t so difficult to remove, but it’s a bit harder to keep things from getting messy than with a regular menstrual cup.
+In our experience, the Instead Disposable Menstrual Cup isn’t so difficult to remove, but it’s a bit harder to keep things from getting messy than with a regular menstrual cup.
 Here’s what the company recommend for removing your disposable menstrual cup: